Horris Hill School

 Horris Hill, is an independent day and boarding preparatory school for boys aged 4–13.
-It is located in Hampshire in England, south of Newbury in West Berkshire and near the village of Newtown.
+It is located in Hampshire in England, south of Newbury in Berkshire and near the village of Newtown.
 The school was founded on its present site in 1888 by A. H. Evans, a master at Winchester College.
 It is located within an 85-acre estate.
 Expats make up 15% of the total number of pupils at the school.

-Controversy
+Historic abuse claims (1960s - 90s)

 In April 2021, Will Young opened up about his experience at prep school, claiming to have suffered from post-traumatic stress disorder (PTSD).
 "I've been thinking a lot about prep school, and wondering if any of those institutions will be brought to justice for the things that I saw happen... kids thrown against radiators.
 Other things I can’t talk about."
 Young also remembered drunk teachers "rolling around dormitories", one "you wouldn't go for a ride with", and teachers "looking at [students'] penises in the shower".
 He described feeling a sense of injustice, saying "I think I escaped – not that it didn't damage me."

+In October 2022, an appeal was launched for witnesses to alleged abuse by teachers at Horris Hill School in the years spanning the 1960s to the 1990s.

+This action was taken in support of a group of former pupils who have instructed a solicitors' firm to represent them in their legal claim(s).

+With regard to the allegations, "some of the [ex-pupils] say they were abused by one teacher while some say they were abused by a number of teachers.
+The teachers were allegedly able to abuse without any repercussions for decades and former pupils say they used their positions of trust to manipulate the boys and to silence them."